-Despite its tiny size, with a population of around 95,000, the island hosts a major offshore financial centre in its capital, Saint Helier, with a sophisticated cluster of international banks, trust companies and law firms - including many top players in the self-styled 'Offshore Magic Circle'.
+Despite its tiny size, with a population of around 95,000, the island hosts a major offshore financial centre in its capital,

+Saint Helier, with a sophisticated cluster of international banks, trust companies and law firms - including many top players in the self-styled 'Offshore Magic Circle'.
 For decades offshore trusts have been a mainstay of the island's wealth management sector, which attracts capital inflows from around the world.
 Jersey also hosts hedge funds, shadow banks and has specialised in offshore securitisation of loans.

-With a long history of poor governance in the political structures, and its tiny population and economy, Jersey is very significantly 'captured' by the financial services sector.
+With its tiny population and economy, and a long history of weak political governance, Jersey is very significantly 'captured' by the financial services sector.
 Despite regular protestations that it is clean and transparent, Jersey's very high secrecy score and large financial sector means it fully deserves its place in the top ten global secrecy jurisdictions.